Bmxertv/EasyBan/index.md

-wad
 ## About

 EasyBan is a Plugin to Simplify ban's on you Minecraft Server

 ## Installation

-Download the plugin from [Github](https://github.com/Bmxertv/EasyBan).
+Download the plugin from [GitHub Releases](https://github.com/Bmxertv/EasyBan/releases).
 Now move the `EasyBan-RELEASE.jar` into the plugin's folder of the server and state the server afterwards.
 As soon as the server is started, a new folder named `EasyBan` will be created in the plugin's folder.
 In this folder you will find a `config.yml` now you can start to set your ban reasons, and you can also set the format of all dates